StShAzzy/StShAzzy/README.md

 - I code in SourcePawn most of the time, but i also know other languages
 - I’m currently contributing to [ServerDosBrothers](https://github.com/ServerDosBrothers)
 - Reach me at the Discord: **eridreemurr**
-- I enjoy coding and learning coding related things, recently been calculating signatures for TF2
+- I enjoy coding and learning coding related things, recently been recalculating signatures for TF2

 <!---
 StShAzzy/StShAzzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.